DarthAngel/Bank-Code-Challenge/README.md

 No Cocoapods / Caarthage / Swift Package was needed for this exercise.
 We used the MVVM pattern since it's the default pattern for SwiftUI.
 MVVM has a better decoupling for unit testing that MVC.

-TODO:

-For persistance we could have used Core Data.